WDBJ: Programming

 Reruns of The Andy Griffith Show were a fixture at 5:30 p.m. on weekdays starting in 1984.
 The show was something of a local tradition, regularly coming in as the far-and-away ratings winner in the timeslot.
 Griffith remained at 5:30 p.m. for 35 years; as it continued to win the timeslot against first-run syndicated programming and competing local newscasts even at the end of its run, WDBJ management was hesitant to remove it from their schedule even after it started to drag down the station's own newscast ratings.
 After the launch of co-owned WZBJ in 2018 provided an option to relocate the show, WDBJ debuted a 5:30 p.m. newscast on April 1, 2019.

-Other syndicated programs broadcast on WDBJ include Jeopardy!, Wheel of Fortune, Rachael Ray, and Access Hollywood.